Keyboard shortcuts

 The launcher returns immediately; WeaveFFI invokes the callback exactly once, with either a result or a populated error, from the producer’s worker thread.

-For cancellable: true functions the launcher gains a weaveffi_cancel_token* slot before the callback, and the runtime provides the token lifecycle (from the kvstore sample, whose function is named compact_async, hence the doubled suffix):
+For cancellable: true functions the launcher gains a weaveffi_cancel_token* slot before the callback, and the runtime provides the token lifecycle.
+Async interface methods follow the same shape with the leading self slot; from the kvstore sample’s async cancellable Store.compact:

 weaveffi_cancel_token* cancel_token,